martinrotter/powerless/README.md

 ## What is this stuff?
 This is fast and tiny set of ZSH scripts providing some nice ZSH setup, including powerline-inspired prompt and some other enhancements.
 The prompt offers some nice visual experience and information, including Git (coming soon) repositories metadata.

+This is pure ZSH script and should work on any platform supported by ZSH.
+Tested on Linux (Terminix) and on Cygwin (mintty).

 ## Installation.
 1. Make sure that you have some powerline-enabled font installed and activated in your terminal emulator.
 2. Clone this repo into standalone folder: `git clone https://github.com/martinrotter/powerless.git powerless`.